-Title Children may shape things to come Media name/outlet Otago Daily Times Country New Zealand Date 13/11/19 Description Imperfect fruit and vegetables usually thrown away by food producers may have found a new market.
+Title Children may shape things to come Media name/outlet Otago Daily Times Country/Territory New Zealand Date 13/11/19 Description Imperfect fruit and vegetables usually thrown away by food producers may have found a new market.

 Research conducted by University of Otago marketing PhD student Annesha Makhal has shown children are more accepting than adults of imperfect fruit and vegetables.